KUL-recon-lab/course_nucmed_tech/10_radiation_biology.md

 2. Conversion electron of 127 keV, with an abundance of 0.13.

-&#x20;The half life of {sup}`123`I is 13.0 hours.
+The half life of {sup}`123`I is 13.0 hours.
 The boxes are made of plastic or something like that, with an attenuation coefficient of 0.15 cm{sup}`-1` for photons with energy of 159 keV.
 The density of the boxes is 1 kg/liter.
 The boxes are hanging motionless in air, the attenuation of air is negligible.
 Our task is to estimate the dose that both boxes will receive if we don’t touch this configuration for a few days.